-The Best Children’s Bible Story Books: Sharing the Truth With Fun Bible Stories
+Sharing the Truth With Fun Bible Stories for Children

-Having read so many fun Bible Stories for kids in the last 5 years, I’d like to share the good ones I’ve found.
+Having read so many fun Bible Stories for children in the last 5 years, I’d like to share the good ones I’ve found.
 If you’re looking for children’s Bible story books to give as a gift at the next Baby Shower or birthday party you’re invited to, or for something to read with your own kids, I have a few suggestions of quality Bible story books for kids.

 If you need some tips and inspiration for reading with your child, check out this post!

-Our Favorite First Bible Storybook still is the Rhyme Bible Storybook for Toddlers.
+Our favorite Preschool Bible Story collection still is the Rhyme Bible Storybook for Toddlers.
 Fun Bible stories like Samuel and Daniel are both memorized and still quoted at bedtime frequently.
 I found a damaged copy at church one day, and though the first 30 pages were badly torn, I was still able to quote the stories for the little ones, from memory.
-They are accurate and well told.
+They are accurate and well-told.

 New Favorite Children’s Bible Story Books for Toddlers